Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/reComputer_R1000/recomputer_r.md

 The reComputer R1000 supports PoE power supply, but the standard product does not include a PoE module by default.
 Seeed can provide PoE soldering and assembly services for batch customization orders.
 However, if a customer is testing a sample, they will need to [solder and assemble the PoE module themselves](/recomputer_r1000_assembly_guide/#assemble-ups-and-poe-module).
 :::

-### SSD
+### M.2 Slot

-The reComputer R1000 supports 2280 NVMe SSD through the use of a PCIe slot(J62) below two Mini-PCIe slots on board.
+The reComputer R1000 supports 2280 NVMe SSD and AI accelerator(Hailo) through the use of a PCIe slot(J62) below two Mini-PCIe slots on board.
 It is important to note that the CM4's PCIe is gen2.0 with a maximum theoretical speed of 5Gbps.
 If you are using a Gen3.0 or higher SSD, it may not be able to achieve the SSD's maximum speed.
 After testing, the reTerminal DM with installed SSD can achieve a maximum write speed of 230MB/s and a maximum read speed of 370MB/s.
 If you are unsure which SSDs are compatible, you can purchase following the accessories list below.

 [Please click here for assemble instruction](/recomputer_r1000_assembly_guide/#assemble-ssd).